Online travel agents (OTAs) are one of the key distribution channels that hotels have at their disposal in order to market and sell their room nights.

 How much OTA commission do hotels pay?

 How important is the OTA channel to hotels?

 But before doing that, we are going to put OTAs into context and describe their position along with the other distribution channels that hotels use.

 Hotels are advised to diversify their marketing strategy, and also strategically distribute their inventory on several OTAs and online marketplaces.

-A healthy mix of OTA listings, metasearch advertising, social media promotions, email campaigns, and partnerships with local businesses, is a good approach for hoteliers.
+A healthy mix of OTA listings, metasearch advertising, social media promotions, email campaigns, travel host agency services, and partnerships with local businesses, is a good approach for hoteliers.

 The hotel’s own website